 Just remember to wear the right bra while taking measurements for a blouse, so that it does not pop out over the shoulders or at the back!

 5. Choosing the wrong petticoat

-Just as a badly done blouse can ruin a saree, so can the colored petticoat!
-A brightly colored petticoat being too visible ruins the saree’s beauty.
+Just as a badly done blouse can ruin a saree, so can the coloured petticoat!
+A brightly coloured petticoat being too visible ruins the saree’s beauty.
 Also, see to it that the fabric and fitting of the petticoat are perfect so that it does not play spoilsport!

 Too long or too short petticoats should be avoided, and so are flared petticoats, since they make you look shapeless.
 Loose petticoats can create folds that can ruin the look of your saree and if it is loose over the waist, it gets heaped up which makes the waist look fat!